-Integrated resistors can be produced either by using thin films of lossy metal on a dielectric substrate (such as intermetal dielectrics (IMD) in the interconnects) or by reusing the transistor gate such as poly or metal in the high-k integation schemes.
+Integrated resistors can be produced either by using thin films of lossy metal on a dielectric substrate (such as inter-metal dielectrics (IMD) in the interconnects), or by reusing the transistor gate such as poly or metal in the high-k integation schemes.
 Nichrome (typically is NiCr but may also contain iron Fe) and tantalum nitride (TaN) are the most popular film materials for thin-film resistors.
 SiCr and poly-silicon thin films are also used for thin-film resistors.
 TaN is preferred to NiCr for RF applications because the presence of undesirable magnetic material, i.e., nickel, in NiCr, may introduce unwanted intermodulation products in multi-carrier wireless systems.
 In addition, TaN is relatively readily available in Cu-based interconnects.
 NiCr and TaN are commonly used in III-Vs as well.
 A common problem with planar film resistors is the parasitic capacitance arising from the underlying dielectric region and the distributed inductance.
-These parasitics in these resistors have frequency dependences at high frequencies.
+These parasitics have frequency dependence at high frequencies.
 Shortening the resistor length by introducing films with larger sheet resistivities is helpful for suppressing these parasitics.
 Desirable characteristics of resistors can be summarized as:

-- 1) Resistance values that do not change with time, - 2) Low temperature coefficient of resistance (TCR),

-3) Large sheet resistivity ($k\Omega$ /square to M Ω /square) to minimize the parasitics and to guarantee that the resistor length is less than 0.1 λ so that distribution effects may be ignored, and

-4) Adequate power dissipation capability
+- 1) Resistance values that do not change with time, - 2) Low temperature coefficient of resistance (TCR), - 3) Large sheet resistivity (k Ω /square or higher) to minimize the parasitics and to guarantee that the resistor length is less than 0.1 λ so that distributed effects may be ignored, and - 4) Adequate power dissipation capability

 The required tolerances for passive components are roughly summarized in Figure RFAMS3.
-Analog and RF applications typically necessitate small tolerances of less than $\pm 5\%$ and high performance characteristics such as high Q-factors and high self-resonance frequency.
+Analog and RF applications typically necessitate small tolerances of less than $\pm 5\%$, as well as good matching between the passive elements, and high performance characteristics such as high Q factors and high self-resonance frequency.